 E-TRIMS: Spatially enabling TDOT’s enterprise for decision support

 Please join the Federal Highway Administration (FHWA) for its 20th installment in a quarterly series of webcasts highlighting applications of geospatial technologies in transportation.

 The webcast will take place on Tuesday, October 29th, from 2-3 PM ET.

-Bryan Semore of the Tennessee Department of Transportation (TDOT) will discuss the DOT’s new web-based roadway information management system.
+Bryan Semore of the Tenessee Department of Transportation (TDOT) will discuss the DOT's new web-based roadway information management system.
 TDOT has a rich history of deploying technology to help manage critical infrastructure facilities.
-For example, TDOT’s Tennessee Roadway Information Management System (TRIMS) provided tremendous benefit to TDOT by performing complex data maintenance as well as roadway analytics.
-However, the cost of deploying and maintaining this largescale client/server based application was a big challenge.
+For example, TDOT's Tennessee Roadway Information Management System (TRIMS) provided tremendous benefit to TDOT by performing complex data maintenance as well as roadway analytics.
+However, the cost of deploying and maintaining this large-scale client/server based application was a big challenge.
 To address these issues, TDOT decided to create E-TRIMS - a new web-based application with the same analysis capabilities in a modernized format.
 E-TRIMS provides a customizable map interface with "Road Finder" query capabilities, allowing output on the map or as a tabular report, as well as thematic maps and charts.
 In addition, E-TRIMS allows users to perform and save any number of queries and change map settings for future use or access by other DOT users.
 This webcast will address the goals, objectives, challenges and benefits of E-TRIMS to TDOT.

 To access the webcast, please see the information listed below:

 The intended audiences for this webcast series are planners and GIS practitioners from State Departments of Transportation, Metropolitan Planning Organizations, FHWA Division Offices, and State and Federal resource agencies.